-- Annual pension and lump sum payments are assumed to increase by 3.1% in line with the Consumer Prices Index (CPI), driving the forecast increase in pensions payable.
-This is significantly higher than the 0.5% increase during 2021/22. - No material change in pensioner numbers, profile or number of deaths is assumed. - No significant change to lump sum commutation rates is assumed, thus maintaining the pre-existing balance between annual pensions payable and lump sum payments
+- Annual pension and lump sum payments are assumed to increase by 10.1% in line with the Consumer Prices Index (CPI), driving the significant forecast increase in pensions payable. - No material change in pensioner numbers, profile or number of deaths is assumed. - No significant change to lump sum commutation rates is assumed, thus maintaining the pre-existing balance between annual pensions payable and lump sum payments.

-Member cash flows are sensitive to changes in the membership profile of the Fund (e.g. the balance between active, deferred and pensioner members).
+It should be remembered that member cashflows are sensitive to changes in the membership profile of the Fund (e.g. the balance between active, deferred and pensioner members).
 No allowance has been made in the budget for changes in this balance as the in-year impact cannot be reliably estimated.
-However, over the longer term, the Fund is maturing and the ratio of pensioners and deferred to active members is increasing.
+However, over the longer term, the Fund is maturing and the ratio of pensioner and deferred to active members is increasing.
 Over time, this effect will reduce the Fund's net cash inflows, as contribution payments reduce relative to benefits paid out.